 We show how the accuracy of the tercile probability estimates affects the rank probability skill score (RPSS).
 The RPSS is a multi-category generalization of the two-category Brier skill score.
 Richardson (2001) found that finite ensemble size had an adverse effect on the Brier skill score with low-skill regions being more negatively affected by small ensemble size.
-Using a simple cost-loss decision model, Richardson (2001) noted that changes in ensemble size that cause only modest changes in Brier skill score led to large changes in economic value, particularly for extreme events.
+Changes in ensemble size that cause only modest changes in Brier skill score can lead to large changes in economic value implied by a simple cost-loss decision model, particularly for extreme events (Richardson 2001).

-Accurate estimation of tercile probabilities from GCM ensembles does not ensure a skillful simulation or forecast.
-Systematic GCM errors may also contribute to error in tercile probabilities, and calibration of model probabilities is needed to account for model deficiencies (Robertson et al. 2004).
-Generally, we expect that skill will be improved by reducing sampling error in the model-based probabilities that are inputs to the calibration system.
-More specifically, we investigate the role of model error using a 79-member ensemble of GCM simulations of seasonal precipitation.
-We examine the impact of reducing sampling error on the skill of the simulations with and without calibration.
-Additionally, we use the GCM data to assess the importance of some simplifying assumptions used in the calculation of the analytical results, comparing the analytical results with empirical ones obtained by sub-sampling from the ensemble of GCM simulations.
+Accurate estimation of tercile probabilities from GCM ensembles does not ensure a skillful simulation or forecast if there are systematic errors in the GCM pdf.
+Calibration of model probabilities is needed to account for model deficiencies and produce reliable climate forecasts (Robertson et al. 2004).
+We expect that forecast skill would be improved by reducing sampling error in the GCM probabilities that are inputs to both the calibration system and the procedure to estimate calibration parameters.
+We investigate the roles of sampling and model error using a 79-member ensemble of GCM simulations of seasonal precipitation made with observed SST; we examine the impact of reducing sampling error on the skill of the simulations with and without calibration.
+Additionally, we use the GCM data to assess the importance of some simplifying assumptions used in the calculation of the analytical results by comparing the analytical results with empirical ones obtained by sub-sampling from the large ensemble of GCM simulations.

-An interesting predictability issue relevant to parametric estimation of tercile probabilities is the question of the roles of the forecast mean and variance in determining predictability.
-Since predictability is a measure of the difference between forecast and climatological distributions, identifying the parameters that determine predictability identifies the parameters that should be used to estimate tercile probabilities.
-One approach to this question is to determine the parameters that give the most skillful forecast probabilities (Buizza and Palmer 1998; Atger 1999).
+An important predictability issue relevant to parametric estimation of tercile probabilities is the relative roles of the forecast mean and variance in determining predictability (Kleeman 2002).
+Since predictability is a measure of the difference between forecast and climatological distributions, identifying the parameters associated with predictability also identifies the parameters that are useful for estimating tercile probabilities.
+For instance, if the predictability of a system is due only the changes in the forecast mean, then the forecast mean should also be useful for estimating tercile probabilities.
+One approach to this question is to identify the parameters that give the most skillful forecast probabilities (Buizza and Palmer 1998; Atger 1999).
 Kharin and Zwiers (2003) showed that the Brier skill score of hindcasts of 700 mb temperature and 500 mb height was improved when probabilities were estimated from a Gaussian distribution with constant variance as compared with counting; fitting a Gaussian distribution with time-varying variance gave inferior results.
 Hamill et al. (2004) used a generalized linear model (GLM; logistic regression) to estimate forecast tercile probabilities of 6-10 day and week-2 surface temperature and precipitation and found that the ensemble variance was not a useful predictor of tercile probabilities.
-In addition to looking at skill, we examine this question in the perfect model setting by asking whether including ensemble variance in the Gaussian estimate and the GLM estimate reduces sampling error.
+In addition to looking at skill, we examine the relative importance of the forecast mean and variance for predictability in the perfect model setting by asking whether including ensemble variance in the Gaussian estimate and the GLM estimate reduces sampling error.